Chapter 7: The Unleashed Intelligence (Autonomous Mode)

 When to Pull the Plug

 The psychological challenge is real.
-There’s something deeply satisfying about setting up an autonomous session and watching it run.
+There is something satisfying about setting up an autonomous session and watching it run.
+The temptation is to let it continue even when it is clearly not producing value.
+The discipline to stop, to reassess, to redirect.
+That is where human judgment remains irreplaceable.

 Learning from the Unleashed Mind